 - Then back to your 401k/403b

-Example: Let's say you are a resident earning $55,000 and your employer offers a 3% match on their 403b (not all that common while in training, but some programs do offer it).
-You start by saving 3% to your 403b, and then max out your Roth IRA ($6,000 in 2021).
-Right now, your total savings rate is at 13.9%.
-You could then return to your 403b to increase your contribution to 5-10% of your salary depending on what fits in your budget.
+Example: Let’s say you are a resident earning $55,000 and your employer offers a 3% match on their 403b.
+Matches are not all that common while in training, but some programs do offer it.
+You start by saving 3% to your 403b, and then max out your Roth IRA ($6,500 in 2023).
+Right now, your total savings rate is at 14.8%.
+You could then return to your 403b to increase your contribution to 5-10% of your salary.

 Once you are an attending, you will likely need to make additional contributions to a 457b Plan (if available) or a taxable investment account to reach the full 20% at your higher income.
 However, we will stick to the basics of using your employer’s retirement plan and a Roth IRA.